Skip to main content

 Difference Between Heat Pump and Air Conditioner Energy Efficiency

 In moderately cold outdoor temperatures, heat pump systems provide energy-efficient heating using only electricity.
 In these conditions they can be less costly to operate compared to systems that use more expensive heating fuel sources such as natural gas, oil or propane.
 As temperatures drop below freezing, the heat pump requires more energy to maintain comfort inside, reducing efficiency and increasing your electric bill.
-You can solve this problem by pairing a heat pump with a Carrier furnace, creating a Hybrid Heat system.
+You can solve this problem by pairing a heat pump with a Carrier furnace, creating a dual fuel system.
 However, due to the higher initial cost for the heat pump unit, a hybrid system may be more expensive than a more commonly paired system of an air conditioner and furnace.

 In cooling mode, both heat pumps and air conditioners come in models with high SEER2 ratings, providing energy efficient cooling during the warm summer months.
 SEER2 ratings are like miles-per-gallon for a car.
 They give you a standard measure of efficiency so you can compare different models.
 The higher the SEER2, the more efficient the unit.
 In heating mode, heat pump efficiency is expressed in HSPF2.
 The higher the HSPF2, the higher the efficiency.
 In many ways, the energy efficiency and cost to operate factor comes down to location.
 In areas with moderate temperatures, a heat pump is a better option for efficient heating than in areas with extremely cold winters.
 If you want a higher efficiency model, be sure to select one that has been ENERGY STAR® certified.